-Hypothesis #3: Few people want to live in places that do not get enough rain to grow food.
+Hypothesis #3: Many people do not want to live in places that do not get enough rain to grow food.

-Hypothesis #4: If an area had a large population in the past, it may still have many people.
+Hypothesis #4: If an area had a large population in the past, it is still likely to have many people.